Resolving Stanley's $e$-positivity of claw-contractible-free graphs: Introduction

-Returning to the generalization by Shareshian and Wachs, one motivation was rooted in the desire to resolve the 1995 conjecture of Stanley \cite[Conjecture 5.1]{Stan95} that if a poset is $(\mbox{\textbf{3}}+\mbox{\textbf{1}})$-free, then the chromatic symmetric function of its incomparability graph (which is thus claw-free) is a non-negative linear combination of elementary symmetric functions, that is, $e$-positive.
-This is equivalent to the Stanley-Stembridge poset chain conjecture from 1993 \cite{StanStem}.
-A variety of partial results have been obtained such as when the graph is a path or cycle \cite{Carlitz, Stan95, Wolfe}, and particular coefficients were recently found by Paunov \cite{Paunov1, Paunov2}.
-Guay-Paquet \cite{GP} also showed that the conjecture can be reduced from $(\mbox{\textbf{3}}+\mbox{\textbf{1}})$-free posets to $(\mbox{\textbf{3}}+\mbox{\textbf{1}})$-free \emph{and} $(\mbox{\textbf{2}}+\mbox{\textbf{2}})$-free posets.
+Other quasisymmetric function generalizations of Stanley's chromatic symmetric function have been defined by Humpert \cite{Humpert} and Shareshian and Wachs \cite{SW}, the latter having been further studied, for example \cite{Ath, BrosnanC, Clearman}.
+The generalization defined by Shareshian and Wachs \cite{SW} was in part motivated by Stanley's conjecture \cite[Conjecture 5.1]{Stan95} that if a poset is $(\mbox{\textbf{3}}+\mbox{\textbf{1}})$-free, then the chromatic symmetric function of its incomparability graph is $e$-positive, that is, a non-negative linear combination of elementary symmetric functions.
+Stanley observes that this conjecture is equivalent to the Stanley-Stembridge poset chain conjecture \cite[Conjecture 5.5]{StanStem}.
+The incomparability graph of a $(\mbox{\textbf{3}}+\mbox{\textbf{1}})$-free poset is claw-free, that is, does not contain $K_{1,3}$ as an induced subgraph.
+After formulating his conjecture, Stanley asks whether it could not be widened from incomparability graphs to a larger class of graphs, and is led to venture that it may hold for graphs not contractible to a claw (allowing removal of any parallel edges).
+Stanley establishes the truth of this wider conjecture for paths and cycles \cite[Propositions 5.3 and 5.4]{Stan95}.

-Gasharov \cite{Gash} also proved a special case of the conjecture involving $2\times 2$ minors, which generalized a result of Krattenthaler \cite{Kratt}.
-However, Gasharov is best known for proving Stanley's conjecture when elementary symmetric functions are replaced by Schur functions \cite{Gasharov}, which has led to its own avenue of research, for example \cite{Kaliz, SWW}, since $e$-positivity implies Schur-positivity, both of which are central to representation theory.
+Gebhard and Sagan proved a number of special cases of the conjecture via generalizing the chromatic symmetric function from commuting variables to non-commuting variables \cite{GebSag}.
+Gasharov \cite{Gasharov} moved closer to the conjecture by proving the weaker statement that the chromatic symmetric function of the incomparability graph of a $(\mbox{\textbf{3}}+\mbox{\textbf{1}})$-free poset is $s$-positive, that is, a non-negative linear combination of Schur functions. { Gasharov's work} has led to its own avenue of research, for example \cite{Kaliz, SWW}.

-The purpose of our paper is to resolve in the negative the related $e$-positivity statement of Stanley \cite[p 188]{Stan95} \begin{quote} \emph{We don't know of a graph which is not contractible to $K_{13}$ (even regarding multiple edges of a contraction as a single edge) which is not $e$-positive.} \end{quote}
+In this paper we produce infinitely many graphs not contractible to a claw (even regarding multiple edges of a contraction as a single edge) but which are not $e$-positive, thereby resolving Stanley's problem \begin{quote} \emph{We don't know of a graph which is not contractible to $K_{13}$ (even regarding multiple edges of a contraction as a single edge) which is not $e$-positive} \end{quote} in the negative.
+The original conjecture for incomparability graphs of $(\mbox{\textbf{3}}+\mbox{\textbf{1}})$-free posets remains open, as {does} Stanley's question as to precisely which graphs have $e$-positive chromatic symmetric function.